 - When should I arrive?
 Show up at Shawnee Peak any time between 8-10 am to sign in and grab a shuttle to the trailhead in Denmark.
 If you want to take your time consider showing up on the early side so you have more time to enjoy food & drinks.
 Food & drinks will be served from 11am – 3pm.

 - Are pets allowed?
 While pets are allowed on our trails, owners are requested to leave their pets at home for this event.

 - Do you feed us?
-Trekkers are greeted by lunch & beer at the end of the Trek!
+You betcha!
+Trekkers are greeted by a taco bar & Allagash beer at the end of the Trek!
 Snacks are provided to trekkers along their journey.
-All of this is included in the entry fee!
+All of this is included in the entry fee.

 - What kind of route support is there?
 Route maps will be posted and made available at check-in.
 Three stations with snacks will greet hikers and runners along the trail.
 Participants are encouraged to bring enough water with them for the Trek but emergency supplies will be available.

-The Loon Echo Trek has been the largest fundraiser for Loon Echo Land Trust since 2001.
-Originally, the Trek was a cycling event.
+The Loon Echo Trek has been the largest annual fundraiser for Loon Echo Land Trust since 2001.
+For the first 17 years, the Trek was a cycling & hiking event.
 In 2018, the Trek was changed to focus on hiking and running on our beloved Pleasant Mountain Preserve.